Murder (2004 film)

-Murder is a 2004 Indian Hindi erotic romantic thriller film, directed by Anurag Basu and produced by Mukesh Bhatt.
+Murder is a 2004 Indian Hindi-language erotic thriller film, directed by Anurag Basu and produced by Mukesh Bhatt.
 It is the first installment in the Murder film series.
-It stars Emraan Hashmi, Ashmit Patel and Mallika Sherawat and is set in Bangkok, Thailand.
-This film is based on the 2002 American film Unfaithful, which itself was inspired by the French film The Unfaithful Wife (1969).
+Based on the 2002 American film Unfaithful, which was itself inspired by the 1969 French film The Unfaithful Wife, it stars Emraan Hashmi, Ashmit Patel and Mallika Sherawat.
+The film is set in Bangkok, Thailand.

 Murder was released on 2 April 2004 and, despite receiving mixed reviews from critics, managed to become a highly successful venture at the box office, earning a "super hit" status from Box Office India.
 The film was a huge breakthrough for its lead actors, particularly Hashmi and Sherawat.
 It received an A certificate from the Indian Censor Board for its erotic subject and scenes.
 The film was remade in Kannada as Ganda Hendathi (2006).

-It had a cult following fan base upon release, and began a film series which continued with Murder 2 in 2011 and Murder 3 in 2013.
+It is considered as being a cult classic and began a film series, which continued with Murder 2 (2011) and Murder 3 (2013).